Neolycus fernandezi

 Taxonomic History

 Described by naturalists working on the unique fauna of the Juan Fernández Islands.
-The epithet honors a or researcher associated with the islands.
+The epithet honors a collector or researcher associated with the islands.

 Conservation Status